CX13BVA/CX-osu-GD/README.md

-# CX-osu-GD
-Just a place for me to upload my GDs I guess
+# Just a place for me to upload my GDs I guess